psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

  - Customise the bright light wells at the front, or just reduce brightness (or remove the bulb completely)
  - Turn off the bright white lights under the dashboard
  - Turn down the brightness of the Core Dynamics logo at the front
+ - Add a matte cover to the insanely bright metal plate under the Core Dynamics logo

 **Anaconda**
  - Customise the colour of the overhead lights and a few elements around the radar